edsnjavier/Trichomonas-Detection-Research-with-DCNN-Xception-Encoder-Decoder-Canny/README.md

 - **Model Training**: Leveraged DCNN-Xception and Encoder-Decoder architectures with hyperparameter tuning.
 - **Performance Evaluation**: Measured accuracy, precision, recall, and F1-score.
 - **User Interface Testing**: Designed and tested a user-friendly interface for model integration.

+---

+## Repository Overview

+This repository contains the following files:
+- **Model Files**: These include pre-trained models in Keras format (e.g., `dcnn_base.keras`, `dcnn_canny.keras`, `encoder_base.keras`, `encoder_canny.keras`).
+- **GUI Code Files**: The repository includes Python files (`.py`) and Jupyter Notebook files (`.ipynb`) to test the model.
+- **Research Overview Presentation**: A presentation summarizing the research work is also included.

+### How to Use the Model
+In the provided Jupyter Notebook (`.ipynb`), users should change the path to their Google Drive folder where the model files are stored.
+Once the correct path is set, the models can be loaded and used for inference directly from the notebook.